page === 'home' && ( )

 2. Your Layout Makes Daily Routines Harder Than They Should Be

 Some bathrooms were designed without regard for how people actually use them.
-The toilet is in a direct sightline from the door.
+The toilet is in direct sightline from the door.
 The vanity is in a corner that makes the mirror difficult to use.
 There is no logical place to set a towel while showering.
 The door swings into the vanity or toilet.

 3. Storage Is Consistently Not Enough